shipeng-yan/shipeng-yan.github.io/index.md

 ## Working papers
 #### Corporate sustainability:
-* Corporate reputation and environmental expenditure (under review)
+* Corporate reputation and environmental expenditure
-* Religion and corporate decarbonization (under review)
+* Religion and corporate decarbonization

-* Anti-slavery regulation and supply chain management (under review)
+* Anti-slavery regulation and supply chain management
-* ESG investors and supplier hiding (under review)
+* ESG investors and supplier hiding

-* ESG ratings and investor reactions (under review)
+* ESG ratings and investor reactions
-* ESG investing and carbon re-allocation (under review)
+* ESG investing and carbon re-allocation
-* Banks and environmental innovation (preparing for submission)
+* Banks and environmental innovation
-* Climate litigation (writing)
+* Climate litigation

 #### Corporate non-market strategy
-* Social movement and consumer evaluation (preparing for submission)
+* Social movement and consumer evaluation
-* Religion and corporate de-leveraging (writing)
+* Religion and corporate de-leveraging
-* Rhetorics and Bitcoin emergence (under review)
+* Rhetorics and Bitcoin emergence
-* Institutional trust and Bitcoin (writing)
+* Institutional trust and Bitcoin

 I am open to collaborations and please don't hesitate to drop an email at shpyan at hku dot hk if you find an overlapping interest.